eENVplus/deegree-workspace-eenvplus/README.md

 The *eENVplus workspace* comes <u>pre-configured</u> with a SQL feature store for each INSPIRE Data Themes.

 ### Ingest sample data

+[Download from the latest version of the eENVplus workspace](https://github.com/eENVplus/deegree-workspace-eenvplus/releases) the file `gml.zip`.
+Each sql script can be used with `psql` to create the corresponding database and its tables.

 ### WFSs